Pence seeks dismissal of suit aiming to overturn election

 Trump, the first president to lose a reelection bid in almost 30 years, has attributed his defeat to widespread voter fraud.
 But a range of nonpartisan election officials and Republicans has confirmed there was no fraud in the November contest that would change the results of the election.
 That includes former Attorney General William Barr, who said he saw no reason to appoint a special counsel to look into the president’s claims about the 2020 election.
 He resigned from his post last week.

-Trump and his allies have filed roughly 50 lawsuits challenging election results, and nearly all has been dismissed or dropped.
+Trump and his allies have filed roughly 50 lawsuits challenging election results, and nearly all have been dismissed or dropped.
 He’s also lost twice at the Supreme Court.